Frequently Asked Questions and Forms

 For majors that do not have specific admission criteria, students can go directly to that academic department to complete the Undergraduate Change of Major/Minor Form and obtain the signature of the Department Chair.
 After the form is signed, the student will deliver the form to the CAST Office for processing.
-The Center for Academic Advising and Transitions (CAST) office is located in Morehead Hall Room 120.
+The Center for Academic Advising and Transitions (CAST) office is located in Webster Hall 200A.

 The following majors are restricted and cannot be declared without completing the necessary entrance requirements.
 In each case, the student should reach out to the department in question to identify the necessary steps to application: Art and Design, Athletic Training, Business Administration, Communication Studies, Computer Science, Child Life Specialist, Dance, Economics, Exercise Science, Family Children and School Settings: P-3 and K-5 teaching, Family and Child Studies: Family Services, Fashion Studies, Filmmaking, Gerontology, Health and Nutrition Sciences: Dietetics, Jurisprudence, Justice Studies, Music, Physical Education: Physical Activities in Educational Settings, Teacher Education, Television and Digital Media, and Theatre.

 Special permission is required to take a course overload of more than 19 credit hours.
 Full-time undergraduate students who have at least sophomore standing (30 credit hours earned), cumulative GPA of 3.0 or higher, or a semester GPA of 3.0 or higher for the semester most recently completed may register for a course overload, upon the approval of the Dean of the College/School in which the student is majoring.
 A College/School Dean may make exceptions to the above eligibility criteria for course overloads.
 Requests for course overloads of 23 or more credit hours must additionally be approved by the Executive Director of the CAST.